 The evening was punctuated with lively conversation, good food and great company.
 There was a great mix of Birmingham and SIM alumni in attendance.
 As well, many of the guests hailed from different parts of the world, which made for an international evening.
 Photos from the event can be found on our Flickr site.

-The University has a dedicated Facebook group focused on enabling our alumni in South East Asia to remain connected and we are keen to actively increase the range and volume of our alumni activity in Singapore.
+The University has a dedicated Facebook group, which enables alumni in South East Asia to remain connected.
+We are keen to actively increase the range and volume of our alumni activity in Singapore.
 To do this, we need active local volunteers who would be happy to offer some time to support us in our aims!
 If you live in the area, please keep in touch so that we can keep you informed and please do pass details to any other alumni with whom you are in contact.
-If you are interested in becoming more involved in supporting the delivery of local alumni activity, please email firstname.lastname@example.org.
+If you are interested in becoming more involved in supporting the delivery of local alumni activity, please email email@example.com.

 We also have a variety of other opportunities that you may be interested in: